-”To inspire the kids to keep coding, was the absolute most fun thing about Kids Coding Camp”, says Johanna Nilsen one of the assisting teachers.
+”To inspire the kids to keep coding, is the absolute most fun thing about Kids Coding Camp”, says Johanna Nilsen one of the teachers at Kids Coding Camp.

 Usually Johanna is a student at KTH, the Royal Institute of Technology, in Stockholm where she’s studying to become an engineer in media technology.
 When she learned about the coding camp at a fair at school she immediately knew she wanted to work with it.

 ”I liked the idea of the camp and also the possibility to work at Schibsted.”

 Together with other university students she has worked as a coding teacher at Kids Coding Camp and has now participated in educating some 60 kids.